nelisa-dludla/responsive-web-design-certification/tribute-page/README.md

 - `responsive-web-design-certification/`
 - `tribute-page/`
 - `index.html`: The main HTML file that contains the survey form structure.
-- `styles.css`: The CSS file that styles the survey form elements.
+- `styles.css`: The CSS file that styles the tribute page elements.
 - `assets/`: Additional assets (images) used in the project.

 ## License